ITSLeeds/TDS/practicals/1-intro.md

   [RRSRR tutorial](https://itsleeds.github.io/rrsrr/) to get R foundations

+- Work-through the remaining exercises of the first sections in R4DS chapters 3 and 5

+  - Write your notes in a .R, .Rmd or .qmd file with comments, to show your working (and prove you’ve done it!)

-- Run the code in the [demos/demo-quarto-document.qmd](https://github.com/ITSLeeds/TDS/blob/master/demos/demo-quarto-document.qmd) script
+- **Bonus 1 (optional)** Run the code in the [demos/demo-quarto-document.qmd](https://github.com/ITSLeeds/TDS/blob/master/demos/demo-quarto-document.qmd) script